SSIvanov19/ssivanov19/README.md

 - 🚀 &nbsp; I’m currently learning Unity, C++ and JS.
 - 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/SSIvanov19?tab=repositories).
-- 👾 &nbsp; Fun fact: Equal is Not Always Equal in Javascript.
+- 👾 &nbsp; Fun fact: Equal is Not Always Equal in Djenascript.
 - 📫 &nbsp; How to reach me: SSIvanov19@codingburgas.bg

 ### My Absolute Favorites: